ansyblenetwork/sdg/_posts/2020-11-10-the-major-minor.md

 If we chose instead to remove the major third and keep the minor seventh, we end with the pre-minor scale.

-However, the major second at the end and beginning of the major and minor scales respectively, is odd and should be repaired.
+However, the major second gap at the end and beginning of the major and minor scales respectively, is odd and should be repaired.
 The re-insertion of the major seventh, also known as the _leading tone_, completes the major scale.
 This is particularly appropriate as the seventh tone resolves to the tonic very strongly.
 On the other hand, the minor scale should not begin with a half step, as this would want to resolve back downward; the major second is a better bet.

 In conclusion, there seem to be three principles that the major and minor scales satisfy: